James Atkins BSc (Hons) Integrative Psychotherapeutic Counsellor, UKCP Reg.

 I also reserve several cut-cost counselling slots for students looking for regular long-term therapy at an affordable rate.

-Face to face appointments are available in Norwich on Mondays and Thursdays and in East Green, near Kelsale / Saxmundham on Fridays.
+Face-to-face appointments are available in Norwich Monday to Thursday and in East Green, near Kelsale / Saxmundham on Fridays.
 Telephone appointments are possible on any day or evening.